The Skills page in PushMetrics, with the list of skills on the left and the markdown editor for the selected skill on the right

 3

-Write the steps in markdown.
-Be specific.
-Mention the actual SQL block, table, channel, or recipient group you want the agent to use.
+Write the steps in markdown below the header.
+Specifics beat generalities.
+Name the actual SQL block, table, channel, or recipient group you want the agent to use.

 4

 Save.
-The skill is now part of the workspace.
-Whether it shows up for a particular agent depends on that agent's settings (next section).
+The skill's now in the workspace library.
+Whether a given agent picks it up depends on that agent's settings (next section).

 📥

-If you already have a folder full of markdown playbooks, you can bulk-import them.
-The Skills page has an upload action that takes a set of .md files and creates one skill per file.
+Already have a folder of markdown playbooks somewhere?
+You can bulk-import them.
+The Skills page has an upload action that takes a batch of .md files and creates one skill per file.
+Handy if you're migrating from another system.

 What makes a good skill

-A good skill is specific (real step-by-step actions, not vague guidance), names real things (the actual block, table, channel, or recipient group), and says what success looks like (so the agent knows when it's done).
+A good skill is specific (concrete step-by-step actions, not vibes), names real things (the actual block, table, channel, recipient group), and says what "done" looks like (so the agent knows when to stop).

-• Vague verbs like "analyze the data" or "summarise nicely".
+• Vague verbs in the body like "analyze the data" or "summarise nicely".
 Be concrete: "build a bar chart of deals by stage", "include the week-over-week change in the first paragraph".

-• Block names that don't actually exist in the workspace.
-The agent will go looking and come back empty-handed.
+• Block or table names that don't actually exist in the workspace.
+The agent will hunt for them and come back empty-handed.

 Which agents see which skills?

-Each agent decides for itself which skills it has access to.
-You'll find this on the agent's edit page, in the Skills section.
+Each agent decides which skills it loads.
+You set that on the agent's edit page, in the Skills section.

 The Skills section on an agent's edit page: a radio toggle between using all workspace skills or picking specific ones, with checkboxes for each skill